 City of Cycles

 A short story exploring a man’s growing apathy in the face of a disaster as he prepares to loop back in time in a bid to prolong his city’s survival.
-You can hear this story read aloud at the beginning of it’s corresponding Stories Across Borders episode.
+Check out City of Cycles’ corresponding Stories Across Borders episode.

 Nader stretched, then slowly flopped back against the headboard of his bed.
 He had hardly slept a wink and he was reluctant to leave the comfort of his bed.
 The responsibilities of the day were doing little to increase his motivation.
 One responsibility more than others.